Installing a ventilation system to your home can keep indoor air from turning stuffy and manage humidity levels.

 - Coughing and sneezing.
 Allergies or colds can create these symptoms, but they shouldn’t be worse at home.

 - Excessive dust despite weekly cleaning.
 You may need to get a new air filter or install a filtration system from Strand Brothers Service Experts.

-- Humidity problems.
-Dryness can cause scratchy eyes and increase respiratory issues.
+- Humidity imbalances.
+Dryness can cause red eyes and increase respiratory issues.
 Too much moisture can cause mold or mildew growth.

 - Nausea.
-This can be a reaction to the chemicals or pollutants in your home.
+This can be a response to the chemicals or pollutants in your home.
 It can also be a warning of high carbon monoxide levels.
-Ensure that you have a working carbon monoxide detector in your home.
+Ensure that you have a functional carbon monoxide detector in your home.